 Randy Grieser, MSW, RSW

-Randy Grieser is the founder and CEO of the Crisis & Trauma Resource Institute.
+Randy is the founder and CEO of the Crisis & Trauma Resource Institute.
 He is a Registered Social Worker who holds a Master of Social Work degree and a Bachelor’s degree in Conflict Resolution.
-Prior to founding CTRI, he worked directly with issues of crisis and trauma while being employed in the areas of mental health, counseling and crisis management within community, school and hospital settings.
-Randy believes that access to knowledge and skill development changes individual lives, communities, and organizations.
-While he is primarily involved in providing leadership to the development and delivery of CTRI’s workshops and services, he does continue to train in the areas of violence prevention, crisis response and mental health.
+Prior to founding CTRI, he worked directly with issues of crisis and trauma while being employed in the areas of mental health, counselling, and crisis management within community, school, and hospital settings.
+While Randy is primarily involved in providing leadership to the development and delivery of CTRI’s workshops and services, he does continue to train in the areas of violence prevention, crisis response, and mental health.
+He believes that access to knowledge and skill development changes individual lives, communities, and organizations.
 Randy is a dynamic presenter who delivers content-oriented presentations that are both engaging and informative.

 Matthew Hartman, MA